facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 > “Reanimated 4, currently in development, introduces a new animation engine that works directly with the New Renderer, allowing it to handle animations and manage layout across different threads.
 The New Renderer’s design is what truly enables these features to be built without relying on numerous workarounds.
 Moreover, because it’s implemented in C++ and shared across platforms, large portions of Reanimated can be written once, reducing platform-specific issues, minimizing the codebase, and streamlining adoption for out-of-tree platforms.”
 >
 > [Krzysztof Magiera](https://x.com/kzzzf), creator of [Reanimated](https://docs.swmansion.com/react-native-reanimated/)

+### The Event Loop

+The New Architecture allowed us to implement a well-defined event loop processing model, as described in this [RFC](https://github.com/react-native-community/discussions-and-proposals/blob/main/proposals/0744-well-defined-event-loop.md).
+This RFC follows the specifications described in the [HTML Standard](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model), and it describes how React Native should perform tasks on the JavaScript thread.

+Implementing a well-defined event loop closes gaps between React DOM and React Native: the behavior of a React Native application is now closer to the behavior of a React DOM application, making it easier to learn once, and write anywhere.

+The event loop brings many benefits to React Native:

+- The ability to interrupt rendering to process events and tasks
+- Closer alignment with web specifications
+- Foundation for more browser features

+With the the Event Loop, React is able to predicably order updates and events.
+This allows React to interrupt a low prioirty update with an urgent user event, and the New Renderer allows us to render those updates independently.

+The Event Loops also aligns the behavior of events and task like timers with web specifications, which means React Native works more like what users are familar with in the Web, and allows for better code sharing between React DOM and React Native.

+It also allows for the implementation of more compliant browser features like microtasks, `MutationObserver`, and `IntersectionObserver`.
+These features are not ready to use in React Native yet, but we are working on bringing them to you in the future.

+Finally, the Event Loop and the New Renderer changes to support reading layout syncronously allows React Native to add proper support for `useLayoutEffect` to read layout information synchronously and update the UI in the same frame.
+This allows you to position elements correctly before they are displayed to the user.

+See [`useLayoutEffect`](/blog/2024/10/23/The-New-Architecture-is-Here#uselayouteffect) for more details.

 ### Removing the Bridge